sndnv/asciichart/README.md

 - `offset` - number of characters to set as the chart's (left) offset
 - `height` - adjusts the height of the chart
 - `padding` - one or more characters to use for the label's (left) padding
+- `charset` - a customizable character set.
+See `Asciichart.Charset`.

 ```elixir
 {:ok, chart} = Asciichart.plot([1, 2, 5, 5, 4, 3, 2, 100, 0], height: 3, offset: 10, padding: "__")